 Toledo Scholarships – National Film and Television School

 The NFTS awards scholarships annually to ethnic minority students who wish to enrol on an NFTS master's programme.

-Eligibility criteria: Applicants should be from an ethnic minority and be UK permanent residents who are eligible for domestic student status.
+To be eligible: Applicants should be from an ethnic minority.
+They need to be UK permanent residents and be eligible for domestic student status.